 Award-winning, Juilliard-educated, frequent Carnegie Hall performer Christopher Jessup has a musical resume that many classical musicians only dream of.
-His list of accomplishments is vast – his compositions have been performed by the JuilliardOrchestra and the Brno Philharmonic, he has recorded albums for record labels Navona and RMN, he has appeared as a soloist with the Camerata Artists Orchestra in New York, the Virtuosi Brunenses Orchestra in Italy, and the Alicante Philharmonic in Spain, and he has received numerous recognitions and awards from National Sawdust, Steinway & Sons, ASCAP, and NPR.
+His list of accomplishments is vast – his compositions have been performed by the JuilliardOrchestra and the Brno Philharmonic, he has recorded albums for record labels Navona and RMN, and he has appeared as a soloist with the Camerata Artists Orchestra in New York, the Virtuosi Brunenses Orchestra in Italy, and the Alicante Philharmonic in Spain.

 With a career like this, the bar is set remarkably high for any new releases from Jessup.
 His most recent project is an 8 track album titled The First Movements.
 According to Jessup, the concept of this album was to exclusively play the first movements of several cornerstones of the piano repertoire, creating what he describes as a “tasting menu” of both his piano abilities and the compositions themselves.
 This is no doubt a unique approach to a record, but as one might expect, the execution and performance featured on this collection of tracks are nothing short of awe-inspiring.